FlorianSchroevers/af-detection/README.md

 * `get_times`:

 		Description:
-        	Returns a list of times at which ecg's for a given patient are taken
+        	returns a list of times at which ecg's for a given patient are taken
         Args:
             patient_id : str
                 the id of the patient